 Each party must give notice of marriage or civil partnership.

-If either of you are not a British, citizens of European Economic Area (EEA) or Swiss nationals and you do not have diplomatic status, a certificate of right of abode or are visiting armed forces, you are subject to immigration control and possibly the Home Office referral and investigation scheme.
+From 1 July 2021, if either of you are not British or Irish citizens, or you do not have settled, pre-settled status or a pending application under the European Union Settlement Scheme (EUSS), you may be subject to immigration control and possibly the Home Office referral and investigation scheme.
 You should read the legal requirements of marriage and civil partnership for foreign nationals.

 In addition to the usual notice documents, each party must provide completed signed statement forms when giving notice.
 The forms are obtained from the register office and must be completed as follows: